 For the first few days following your cataract surgery in Winchester, VA, you may experience itching, mild discomfort, fluid discharge and sensitivity to light and touch.
-Your doctor may prescribe eye drops to help the healing process and to reduce the risk of infection.
+Dr. Stefano may prescribe eye drops to help the healing process and to reduce the risk of infection.

 There are several different IOLs available to help each patient achieve the best possible results from his/her cataract surgery.
 Multifocal IOLs allow for full vision correction at near, intermediate and far distances, completely eliminating the need for eyeglasses or contact lenses in most patients.
 Some IOLs can also correct astigmatism.